vsfdhyibavds/Artisan-Bakery/README.md

 - Quick order form for easy online ordering
 - Responsive design for desktop and mobile devices
 - Location and business hours information
+- User authentication and account management
+- Shopping cart with real-time updates
+- Order history and tracking for customers
+- Newsletter signup for promotions and updates
+- Integration with payment gateways for secure checkout

 ## Installation